hevmarriott/DNAscanv2/README.md

 #### Building a Docker container from scratch

 You can easily set up your running deployment of DNAscan using docker.
-For instructutions about how to install docker see following.
+For instructions about how to install docker see following.

 After installing docker run an Ubuntu image: